Viewer Rating

 The movie features a visibly diverse main cast with prominent roles for actors of different racial backgrounds, though without explicit race or gender swaps of traditionally white roles.
 Its narrative, a procedural crime drama, does not explicitly critique traditional identities or center DEI themes in a critical manner.

-The television series "Breakout Kings" does not feature any identifiable LGBTQ+ characters or themes within its narrative.
-The show primarily focuses on U.S. Marshals and ex-cons tracking down fugitives, with no significant storylines or character arcs related to queer identity.
+The television series 'Breakout Kings' does not feature any identifiable LGBTQ+ characters or themes.
+The narrative focuses on a task force composed of U.S. Marshals and former convicts tracking down fugitives, without incorporating queer identities or storylines.

 Breakout Kings is an original series and not an adaptation of pre-existing material with established characters.
 All main and recurring characters were created for the show or maintained their original gender from the parent series, Prison Break.